 Georgetown University is among your best bets if you're planning on studying Sociology.
 Graduates of the sociology program state that they receive average early career wages of sociology and mid-career wages of $74,233.
 The surrounding area of a large city is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.

 Merely 1.0% of Georgetown University graduates have defaulted on their student loans.
 That is certainly striking, when the default average is 7.0%.This college produces particularly high paid graduates from the general biology degree program.
-If you are considering finding out more, you can see all of Georgetown University's rankings here.
+Where is Georgetown University doing the best?
+Look into all the college rankings.

 University of California - Los Angeles is among your best bets if you're planning on studying Sociology.
 Students from the Sociology program at University of California - Los Angeles earn 30.3% above the standard graduate with the same degree.
 University of California - Los Angeles is among the largest schools in California.